skunkworxdark/XYGrid_nodes/README.md

 ## Main Nodes
 ### `Images To Grids` node
 Creates image grids from a collection of input images.
-If more images than fit in one grid then multiple grids will be created.
+Multiple image grids created if more images than fit in one.
 <details><summary>Details</summary>
 <details><summary>Workflow Example</summary>